Restream/reindexer/readme.md

 ### Sort

-Reindexer can sort documents by fields (including nested) or by expressions in asceding or descending order.
+Reindexer can sort documents by fields (including nested and fields of joined `namespaces`) or by expressions in asceding or descending order.

-Sort expressions can contain fields names (including nested) of int, float or bool type, numbers, function rank(), parenthesis and arithmetic operations: +, - (unary and binary), * and /.
+Sort expressions can contain fields names (including nested and fields of joined `namespaces`) of int, float or bool type, numbers, functions rank() and abs(), parenthesis and arithmetic operations: +, - (unary and binary), * and /.
-Fields names must end by space (before close parenthesis space is optional).
+If field name followed by '+' they must be separated by space (to distinguish composite index name).
+Fields of joined namespaces writes in form `joined_namespace.field`.
+Abs() means absolute value of an argument.
 Rank() means fulltext rank of match and is applicable only in fulltext query.
 In SQL query sort expression must be quoted.